 The Effect of Goal Management Training With Mild Traumatic Brain Injured Veterans; Metacognitive Training to Enhance Strategy Use in Blast-Related TBI

-Goal Management Training is a 7-week group therapy that teaches strategies to improve an individual's ability to complete everyday tasks.
-This research study will test the effect of the training on 40 OEF/OIF veterans compared to a control group of 16 OEF/OIF Veterans receiving a Brain Health Workshop.
+Enhanced Goal Management Training (GMT) is a 10-week group or individual therapy that teaches strategies to improve an individual's ability to complete everyday tasks.
+This research study will test the effect of GMT on 36 OEF/OIF veterans compared to a control group of 16 OEF/OIF Veterans receiving a Brain Health Workshop.
 The results will provide information to conduct future research with a larger group of patients or to identify which patients demonstrate more benefit from the training.

 Endpoint Classification: Efficacy Study

 Intervention Model: Parallel Assignment

 Masking: Open Label